 What else can be done to simplify switching?

-For example, currently the ASA allows the national providers to advertise speeds that represent what at least 10% will actually get.
-So if the ad says "up to 17Mb download speeds", in reality as much as 90% won't get that level of performance.
+In recent years ASA allowed the national providers to advertise speeds that represent what at least 10% will actually get.
+So if the ad said "up to 17Mb download speeds", in reality as much as 90% won't get that level of performance.

 We're not alone in wishing for that - the Local Government Association (LGA) agrees.
 As Mark Hawthorne, chair of LGA's People and Places board says: "The quality of digital connectivity can be markedly different from area to area… We support the Government's aims to allow Ofcom to demand providers open up their premises-level data on broadband so that residents can more easily compare who will provide the best service to their home - not just their postcode, which can often be inaccurate.